VISIT THIS LINK AND SHOW YOUR SUPPORT!

 Maharashtra - In some cases the names of women are missing.
 Names of parents of women holders are not included.
 In some cases even the names of parents of the male holders are missing.
 Photograph of title holders not inlcuded.
 Names of other members of the family not included.
 Only land under cultivation is included; homestead land is not identified.
 Only forest compartment number is given.
 Division, range, round and beat are not identified.
 Maps not included.
 Boundaries are identified by natural features or names of adjoining farmers.
 In some cases even this is not given.The rights and duties are not given on the title.
 Number of Pages - One

 Andhra Pradesh - Names of husband / wife as joint holders are noted.The names of parents of both male and female holders are included.
 Photographs of titleholders included.
 Names of other members of the family included.
 Land under cultivation as well as homestead land are separately included.Forest compartment number is given along with names of division, range, round and beat.Two maps are included.
 One of the area that is being regularized.
 The second map is of the forest compartment showing the location of the area being regularized.
 Boundaries are identified by latitude and longitudes shown on the maps.
+Rights and duties of the titleholder are clearly enumerated on the title itself.

 Number of Pages - Ten